-adients of the early signs and symptoms of severe cutaneous adverse reactions and to report any occurrence ately to a physician [see Warnings and Precautions (5.3)].
+Advise patients of the early signs and symptoms of severe cutaneous adverse reactions and to report any occurrence immediately to a physician [see Warnings and Precautions (5.3)].

-Potential Signs of Drug Reaction with Eosinophilia and Systemic Symptoms (DRESS) and Other Systemic Reactions Advise patients of the early toxic signs and symptoms of potential hematologic, dermatologic, hypersensitivity, or hepatic reactions.
-These symptoms may include, but are not limited to, fever, sore throat, rash, ulcers in the mouth, nepatic reactions.
+Potential Signs of Drug Reaction with Eosinophilia and Systemic Symptoms (DRESS) and Other Systemic Reactions

+Advise patients of the early toxic signs and symptoms of potential hematologic, dermatologic, hypersensitivity, or hepatic reactions.
 These symptoms may include, but are not limited to, fever, sore throat, rash, ulcers in the mouth, easy bruising, lymphadenopathy, facial swelling, and petechial or purpuric hemorrhage, and in the case of liver reactions, anorexia, nausea/vomiting, or jaundice.
 Advise the patient that, because these signs and symptoms may signal a serious reaction, that they must report any occurrence immediately to a physician.
 In addition, advise the patient that these signs and symptoms should be reported even if mild or when occurring after extended use [see Warnings and Precautions (5.3, 5.4, 5.5, 5.8, 5.9)].

 Cardiac Effects